 We got to the first location but we only had to drive by for Tammy to know that they weren’t there.
 We drove by the second location with the same result but the third location she stopped short.
-Of course it had to be one of the most intimidating looking buildings out of all of them.
+Of course it had to be the most intimidating looking building of them all.

 “They’re on the second floor from the top,” she said looking through what looked like a piece of glass.
-“Take this,” she handed me a bracelet that looked similar to hers.
+“Take this,” she handed me the arm cuff she was using earlier.
 “It’ll allow you to walk through walls like before.”
 I put it on and it hummed slightly.
 “Just focus on what shape and object you want to walk through.”

 That seemed easy enough.
 The plan was to go unnoticed for as long as possible, so I had to sneak inside the building.